subratpp/deep-rl-jutsu/README.md

 ## Research (small scale)
 1. ClearnRL: Single file implementation of Learning algorithms.
 Good for small scale research experiments
 2. Stablebaselines3: More standard but least modular.
 Integrating a custom architecture for policy and value functions needs a subclassing the policy
 3. **SkRL**: It Came in 2023 and looks promising.
 4. Garage: More modular than SB3, but limited community support and more line of code to setup the training
+5. TorchRL: It was released in 2023.
+Need to explore more

-Need to try out skrl and cleanRL.
+Need to try out torchRL, skrl and cleanRL.

 ## Research (large scale)
 1. Acme: Deepmind